glic3rinu/passlib/docs/lib/passlib.hash.mssql2005.rst

 Format & Algorithm
 ==================
-MSSQL 2005 hashes are usually presented as a series of 52 upper-case hexidecimal characters, prefixed by ``0x``.
+MSSQL 2005 hashes are usually presented as a series of 52 upper-case hexadecimal characters, prefixed by ``0x``.
 An example MSSQL 2005 hash (of ``"password"``)::

     0x01006ACDF9FF5D2E211B392EEF1175EFFE13B3A368CE2F94038B